 Their knowledge on how to create abundance, food security and successful sustainable farming models, no matter what the country, is extensive.

-In addition to being much valued permaculture designers and educators, our teaching team are also passionate about permaculture teacher training.
+In addition to being much valued permaculture designers and educators, Hannah, Brendan and Nick are also passionate about permaculture teacher training.

 You will leave this course with an understanding of: